Starting Your Career

 Four Resume Don’ts

-- Poor spelling/grammar — Don't depend just on your software's spell-checker.
-Have someone read through your resume and look for incorrect spelling and grammar.
-Poor spelling and grammar can land your resume in the electronic trash bin.
+Don’t depend just on your computer’s spell-checker.
+Have someone else read your resume.
+Spelling and grammar mistakes can land your resume in the electronic trash bin.